gdimi/Bmp-Small-Business-Management/README.md

 Notes and installation
 ======================
-installation: just clone or download this repository and place the files in a directory in a webserver.
+Installation: just clone or download this repository and place the files in a directory in a webserver.
 Then point to it from your browser

-database: this software uses an sqlite database for maximum portability.
+Database: this software uses an sqlite database for maximum portability.
 There is a folder named pld/ which has the phpliteadmin tool to manage the db.
 The default password is croatoan.

-security: there is no user system so either do not throw it on www, or use an htacess auth in front of it!
+Security: there is no user system so either do not throw it on www, or use htacess auth in front of it!

-tested up to php 7.2
+Tested up to php 7.2

-Licenced in gpl 2.0
+Licence: gpl 2.0

 George Dimitrakopoulos 2014 - 2021